 • Successful interview

-Each award recipient will receive $6,000 CAD after successfully completing their identified co-op/internship program.
+Each award recipient will receive $6,000 (after tax) CAD after successfully completing their identified co-op/internship program.

 Students can apply directly online through their co-op job board/career portal.